cs6490groupJMR/ProtoSecureChat/README.md

 You will be prompted for the xmpp user (eg username@chat.facebook.com) and password.
 This will be repeated for the second account you will use.
 The facebook friend id will be prompted.

+This project includes a DH implementation by Elizabeth Myers, see DH.py for more information.
+The main files are based on the twisted library xmpp_client.py example.